All Practice Exams

 What 2026 Colorado update should candidates know?

 Colorado enacted policy language transparency updates effective January 1, 2026, including plain-language policy summaries and Spanish summaries when translated forms are available.
-Candidates should also note the March 1, 2026 Pearson VUE fee update.
+Candidates should also note that DORA updated its initial and renewal licensing fee schedule effective March 1, 2026; confirm current dollar amounts on the DORA/DOI site.